JohnSnowLabs/spark-nlp/docs/en/alab/rules.md

 There are two types of rules supported:

-- **Regex Based:** Users can define a regex that will be used to label all possible hit chunks and label them as with the target entity.
+- **Regex Based:** Users can define a regex that will be used to label all possible hit chunks and label them as the target entity.
 For example, for labeling height entity the following regex can be used `[0-7]'((0?[0-9])|(1(0|1)))''`.
 All hits found in the task's text content that match the regex are pre-annotated as _height_.

 - **Dictionary-Based:** Users can define and upload a CSV dictionary of keywords that cover the list of chunks that should be annotated as a target entity.
 For example, for the label _female_, all occurrences of strings _woman_, _lady_, and _girl_ within the text content of a given task will be pre-annotated as _female_.

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/types_of_rules.png" style="width:100%;"/>

 After adding a rule, the <es>Project Owner</es> or <es>Manager</es> can add the rule to the configuration of the project where they want to use it.
 This can be done from the <es>Rules</es> screen of the <es>Project Configuration</es> step on the <es>Project Setup</es> page.
-A valid Spark NLP for Healthcare license is required to deploy rules as a pre-annotation server after completing the project configuration step.
+A valid Healthcare, Finance or Legal NLP license is required to deploy rules as a pre-annotation server after completing the project configuration step.

 The user is notified every time a rule in use is edited with the message _"Redeploy preannotation server to apply these changes_" on the <es>Edit Rule</es> form.